nais/demo/README.md

 # Deploy to preprod-fss

-curl -k -d '{"application": "$UNIQUENAME","version": "$VERSION", "environment": "t6", "zone": "fss", "namespace": "demo", "username": "brukernavn", "password": "passord"}' https://daemon.nais.preprod.local/depl
+curl -k -d '{"application": "$UNIQUENAME","version": "$VERSION", "environment": "t6", "zone": "fss", "namespace": "demo", "username": "brukernavn", "password": "passord"}' https://daemon.nais.preprod.local/deploy

 # You might get some error here.
 Which brings us to FASIT part 1.

+Your application needs to be registred in fasit.
+So head over to fasit.adeo.no and create a application with the same name as $UNIQUENAME.

+# Rerun your curl to the daemon.

+You should get a respnse about kubernets resources being created. (deployment, secret, ingress, autoscaler)

+# Now for some kubectl commands.

+kubectl context preprod-fss #Switch to the preprod-fss cluster. kubectl config set-context preprod-fss --namespace=demo #Set namespace demo as the current namesspace kubectl get pod #Get all pods in the current context(cluster) and namespace dem.

+# You should see your pods but they are not in a Running state.
+Thats bad.
+kubectl describe pod "your-pod-name" #Gives you a list of events for your pod.
+And an indication of why the pod is failing.

+Note that kubernetes is killing your pod because the endpoint /isAlive is responding with 404.

+At this point I should probably say something about liveness and readyness. tldr; You application needs to respond with 200 at the default endpoints /isalive and /isready.